Supercip971/WingOS/README.md

 WingOS is a small hobbyist 64 bit kernel made with <3 in C++

-Note: the userspace is not really developed right now, there are not really functional binutils nor useful applications, for the moment I prefer developing the kernel than the userspace.

-Note2: for the moment I am working on [Brutal](https://github.com/brutal-org/brutal) a super cool microkernel written in C.
+!!
+Note: for the moment I am working on [Brutal](https://github.com/brutal-org/brutal) a super cool microkernel written in C.

 </div>